Lazurite (Lapis Lazuli) Watercolor Paint

 Lazurite is an intense deep blue color from the precious lapis lazuli stones used in historical painting.
 It is a semi-transparent, medium grained color with moderate tinting strength.

-Rublev Colours Lazurite is an intense deep blue color from the precious lapis lazuli stones used in historical painting.
+Rublev Colours Lazurite is an intense deep blue color from the precious lapis lazuli stones used in historical paintings.
 It is a semi-transparent, medium-grained color with good tinting strength.

-Lapis lazuli or lapis for short is mostly lazurite but commonly contains pyrite, calcite, and other minerals.
+Lapis lazuli, or lapis for short, is mostly lazurite but commonly contains pyrite, calcite, and other minerals.
 The name lazurite means "blue rock" and is always a brilliant blue with violet or greenish tints.
-Small crystals of pyrite are always present in lapis and their golden yellow color distinguishes lapis from a similar mineral, sodalite, and the synthetic pigment, ultramarine.
+Small pyrite crystals are always present in lapis, and their golden yellow color distinguishes lapis from a similar mineral, sodalite, and the synthetic pigment, ultramarine.
 The golden impregnations of pyrite create the impression of stars in a dark blue sky.

 Composition and Permanence